Scotland’s poet, Robert Burns, is celebrated worldwide. The wonder is that, given the struggle of farming, he had the

 Robert Burns holds a unique place in popular culture for the Scots.
 No other poet is celebrated and remembered with such enthusiasm every year on the anniversary of his birth: January 25 1759.

-The son of a tenant farmer, he cultivated his image as the unlearned ploughman poet, though his father had made sure he was really fairly well educated for the standards of his day.
+The son of a tenant farmer, Burns cultivated his image as the unlearned ploughman poet, though his father had made sure he was really fairly well educated for the standards of his day.

 Basically, the most remarkable – and sometimes forgotten – aspect of Robert Burns was that, in spite of the demands and the sheer drudgery of farming life, he still had the creative energy to produce some of the finest poetic literature in Scotland.

 He was born in 1759 in a humble cottage which his father had built.
 By 1774 he was already working on his father’s farm near Alloway and had also begun to compose verse.

 Pictured here is a sketch of the original cottage, done in 1812.
 It is still a place of pilgrimage for Burns enthusiasts today.